Kate to join King and Queen for lunch with visiting Emir of Qatar

 After lunch, visiting heads of state traditionally view a small exhibition of items associated with their country’s relationship with the UK and Kate will be among the royal party joining the Emir and his wife in the palace’s picture gallery for the event.

-However, Kate will not attend the grand state banquet hosted by the King in the palace’s ballroom that evening.
+However, Kate will not attend the state banquet hosted by the King in the palace’s ballroom that evening, although William will be a guest.

 Kate announced in September the completion of her chemotherapy treatment in a deeply personal video with her family and said her focus was “doing what I can to stay cancer free”.